Confessions of a Former Car Salesman

 The only way for me to truly accomplish what I had been thinking about was to have my clients compensate me outside of the car deal.

-There are tons of so-called “FREE” car buying services that work for dealerships.
+There are tons of so-called “FREE” car buying services that serve dealerships.
 I knew that these sites were nothing more than lead generation sites for dealerships.
 Can you believe these sites get paid up to $399 to sell your contact information to the dealerships in their network?

 They really bring no value to the consumer.
 The deals they offer are fair deals and not great deals.